Fraud Blocker

 What Is Long-Term Spousal Support?

 Long-term, or permanent, spousal support is any alimony awarded after the divorce is finalized.
 This is different from temporary spousal support payments, which are awarded during the process of a divorce if a spouse has a financial need.
-When the divorce is finalized, these temporary payments end and long-term alimony can begin if it is awarded in the separation agreement.
+When the divorce is finalized, these temporary payments end, and long-term alimony can begin if it is awarded in the separation agreement.

 The purpose of alimony is to provide approximate financial stability to each spouse following the divorce.
 These payments last until the receiving spouse can reasonably be expected to support themselves.
+Alimony can also be prematurely terminated under certain conditions.
+For example, a spousal support agreement may stipulate that if the recipient moves in with a new partner or remarries, the spousal support payments will terminate early.

 The 10-Year Rule and Long-Term Alimony